‘We are all God’s children

 as Jesus taught us.’

-Prayers for the end of the school year
+Prayers for the start of the new year

 St Joseph’s School Prayer

-At the end of this year we turn to God our father with our school prayer
+At the beginning of this new year we turn to God our father with our school prayer

 Dear Heavenly Father